CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 - `VARCHAR(20)` defines the column to hold text data with a maximum length of 20 characters
 - `NOT NULL` defines the column as not nullable, which means that you must set a value.
 - Other useful types include `INT`, `TEXT`, `BOOLEAN` and `DATE`.
+- The database will reject any values which don't match the type.

 #### Exercise 1